AvivYaniv/Cortex/README.md

 INFO!
 The API server results are in [JSON](https://en.wikipedia.org/wiki/JSON) format, but format can be costumized easily as described in [API Format](https://github.com/AvivYaniv/Cortex/blob/master/README.md#551-api-format) in this document. <br/>

 The API server utilities [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/). <br/>
 INFO!
-The API URLs format mentioned in API service easily support any other web-framework as described in [API URLs](https://github.com/AvivYaniv/Cortex/blob/master/README.md#552-api-urls) in this document. <br/>
+The API URLs format mentioned in API service easily support any other web-framework URLs format as described in [API URLs](https://github.com/AvivYaniv/Cortex/blob/master/README.md#552-api-urls) in this document. <br/>
 1. API:
     ```python
     >>> from cortex.api import run_api_server